mdaif/cloud-developer/course-02/project/image-filter-starter-code/README.md

 1. The API endpoint http://image-filter-starter-code-dev222.us-east-1.elasticbeanstalk.com/
 2. The API endpoint can be also accessed via http://image-filter.daif.me , but I used my existing domain on name.com and not Route 53.
 3. The exported Postman collection has requests and tests for every case.
 4. The provided image is protected (returns 403 access denied for normal GET requests).
+This is handled as a part of handling all errors.
+5. I used JWT authentication and the exported Postman collection has the right token.

 # Udagram Image Filtering Microservice